-The BILL programme (Business Innovation Learning Lab) is a multidisciplinary hybrid learning environment in which students, lecturers, researchers and entrepreneurs from different disciplines work closely together to solve business challenges.
+BILL The BILL programme (Business Innovation Learning Lab) is a programme multidisciplinary hybrid learning environment in which students, lecturers, researchers and entrepreneurs from different disciplines work closely together to solve business challenges.

-BILL PPD coach
+BILL PPD The PPD coach guides the student individually and where necessary (justcoach in-time) in his personal and professional development (PPD).
+The PPD coach is linked to a student during the entire BILL journey (academic year in Communities for Design.

-The PPD coach guides the student individually and where necessary (just-in-time) in his personal and professional development (PPD).
-The PPD coach is linked to a student during the entire BILL journey (academic year 3 and 4).
+3 and 4).